AimanAnizan56/Homework-List/README.md

 :arrow_forward: Get used with DOM using vanilla JS. <br/>
 :arrow_forward: Understand and applying JSON to retrieve and update about data.<br/>
 <br/>
-Also, had applied dark mode by Tailwind :sunny::new_moon:
+Also, had applied dark mode by Tailwind CSS :sunny::new_moon: <br/>
 <br/>
-:warning: This project is still under construction :construction: <br/>
+:warning: : This project is still under construction :construction: <br/>
 link: https://aimananizan56.github.io/Homework-List/